Mercedes-Benz Places Tower 2 Now Selling in Brickell

 Market Context: A Strategic Window

 What does that mean for buyers?
-Negotiating leverage.
-In a market where inventory is elevated but pricing remains near record highs, pre-construction offers a value proposition that resale inventory does not: locked-in pricing before tariff-driven construction cost increases hit the next wave of projects.
+Real negotiating power.
+In a market where inventory is high but pricing remains near record highs, pre-construction offers a value proposition that resale inventory does not: locked-in pricing before tariff-driven construction cost increases hit the next wave of projects.
+I break down exactly how pre-construction stacks up against resale on price, risk, and timing in my 2026 data analysis.

 - Average luxury sold price: $1,214,067 (+12.4% YoY)